I first wrote this post in December 2018 to figure out the return on investment on our CPF LIFE annuity.

 Choose Basic Plan if you Love your Loved Ones more than Yourself

-I have also tabulate the amount of bequest that you would leave behind to your loved ones:
+I have also tabulated the amount of bequest that you would leave behind for your loved ones:

-The aggregation of total payout + bequest shows that either you or the loved ones will get the money.
+The aggregation of total payout + bequest shows that either you or your loved ones will get the money.

 In this table, we look at solely the payout you will get.
-The table shows the IRR if the assured passes away at different age, and the payout they had utilize.
+The table shows the IRR if the assured passes away at different ages, and the payout they had to utilize.

 The IRR will look very beautiful if you could live passed 85 years old.

 In terms of actual payout, they increase over time.

 I know this is not the usual way to look at the CPF Life.
 Or that is how they don’t wish you to look at it.